 In light of Covid 19 and Bricknell’s Recovery Curriculum, subject leaders have identified key concepts across the curriculum which need to be prioritised in each year group to ensure that pupils have the knowledge required to access their next progressive steps in their education and enable them to access the National Curriculum.

 A wide range of strategies are used to measure the impact of our Design and Technology curriculum.
-Our teaching sequence allows children to respond to a ‘Big Question’ to assess the knowledge absorbed into thelong-term memory of pupils.
-Formative Assessments are also carried out by teachers after each lesson which will allow them to inform future planning.
+Our teaching sequence allows children to respond to a ‘Big Question’, where appropriate to assess the knowledge absorbed into the long-term memory of pupils.
+Formative assessments are also carried out by teachers after each lesson which will allow them to inform future planning.
 Additionally, summative assessments are carried out by using an internal assessment tool.
 As a result of these assessment tools, pupils’ misconceptions or gaps in subject knowledge, skills, behaviours and attitudes are addressed and additional teaching and support is provided.

 In EYFS, staff professional judgements are valued.
 Assessments are formative so that they quickly make a difference to children’s learning.
 They inform the provision of activities and experiences which develop children’s skills and knowledge as well as giving opportunity for further practise.
 We record WOW moments on Tapestry and build up a detailed picture of each child using a Child on a Page document.

 Our Subject Leader will monitor the effectiveness of the Design and Technology curriculum through carrying out regular subject 360 evaluations.
 These evaluations are quality assured by the Curriculum Lead, Senior Leadership and Governors.

 The effectiveness of Design and Technology is also monitored through pupil and parental voice throughout the course of the year.